Opération patrimoine Montréal

 - This contest does not commit Montréal to any participant.
 There are no prizes to be won by residents who have nominated a third party as a candidate.

-- The winners will be announced at an awards ceremony in November 2024.
+- The winners will be announced at an awards ceremony in autumn 2025.

 - Participants must grant the city the right to use the photos for the Web and for any future publication.